Getting a Better Understanding of the “G-d of the Gaps”

 So too here, there is no reason why one can't look at the fine-tuning of the universe and say here is evidence for G-d.
 So long as the theory of fine-tuning holds the inference also holds.
 It's a piece of evidence.

 With that said, we need to spend a bit more time thinking about these gaps.
 For there is an important and related question that needs to be asked – namely, is there an end to scientific inquiry?
 Is there a point where science can no longer lead or discover?
 I have heard more than one scientist claim when speaking about the Big Bang theory that they do not like the idea that something can come from nothing.
 Things don't just come from nothing, they state.
 As such, there must be something before the Big Bang.
 And so they are looking for that something.

 That, of course, is a natural scientific perspective.
-Something doesn’t scientifically make sense, so let’s look for a scientific explanation.
+Something doesn't scientifically make sense, so let's look for a scientific explanation.
 I heard Martin Reese say something similar about the fine-tuning of the universe.
-“Some people,” he said, “like to invoke a religious answer to explain the fine-tunings of the universe.
-I, though, prefer a scientific explanation” [please note, I am quoting Professor Reese from memory, so this is not an exact quote, but the content of what he said is accurate].
+He statement went roughly like this: "Some people," he said, "like to invoke a religious answer to explain the fine-tuning of the universe.
+I, though, prefer a scientific explanation".
 Scientists, obviously, prefer scientific explanations and they have shown that this preference can bear intellectual fruit.

 But is there ever an end?
 Does everything have a scientific explanation?
 When we probe the ultimate nature and origins of the universe, life and man does science reach a point where it has no more to say, where it's methods are no longer effective?
 After all, science has entered radically new ground in its attempt to determine how the universe and life began and developed.